sundar911/aws_postgres_mongodb/README.md

 SQL_Optimized <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Contains SQL queries and their optimized versions (using indexing and CTEs) <br />
-&nbsp;&nbsp;&nbsp;&nbsp;Time breakdown analysis of parts of the queries and how much time they took to run -> used to guide optimization decisions
+&nbsp;&nbsp;&nbsp;&nbsp;Time breakdown analysis of parts of the queries and their runtimes -> used to guide optimization decisions

 T4_sundar
 &nbsp;&nbsp;&nbsp;&nbsp;Created a server on pgadmin housed on AWS's Redshift and inserted data using PostGreSQL